SchunterKino/kinoapi/API.md

 ### Integ Jnior 310
 #### Change light intensity
-Change the volume to the specified level.
+Dim the light to one of the given intensities.
  * `msg_type` - string: `lights`
  * `action` - string: `set_light_level`
  * `level` - int: The light intensity to choose as a value from 0-3.
 0 = 0%, 1 = 33%, 2 = 66% and 3 = 100%.